Iselin, New Jersey

-Previously known as Perrytown and Unionville, Iselin received its current name after New York investment banker and philanthropist Adrian Georg Iselin, who established a finishing school in the 1870s for girls from wealthy New York families there.
-Iselin additionally subsidized the erection of a new train station which was replaced by a newer station to the south known as Metropark.
-The largest bordering town of Iselin is Edison.
+Previously known as "Perrytown" and "Unionville", Iselin received its current name after New York City investment banker and philanthropist Adrian Iselin, who established a finishing school in the 1870s for girls from wealthy New York families there.
+Iselin additionally subsidized the erection of a new train station, which was later replaced by a newer station to the south known as Metropark.

 Geography

-According to the United States Census Bureau, the CDP had a total area of 3.190 square miles (8.263 km2), including 3.189 square miles (8.261 km2) of land and 0.001 square miles (0.003 km2) of water (0.03%).
+Iselin is in northeastern Middlesex County, in the northwest part of Woodbridge Township.
+It is bordered by the Woodbridge communities of Colonia to the north, Avenel to the northeast, Woodbridge to the southeast, and Menlo Park Terrace to the south, while to the west it is bordered by Edison Township.
+It is 9 mi northeast of New Brunswick, the Middlesex county seat, and 14 mi southwest of Newark.